AI Adoption best practises: How to integrate AI into your design

 Growth principle: Start where AI reduces friction in high-frequency or high-value moments.

-Ask yourself → “What core user task does this AI support and does it help shorten time to value?”
+Ask yourself → “What core user task does this AI support and does it help the user?"

 2. Design AI Interactions to be exploratory, but nudged towards action